 Complaints and claims

 Inspect your tiles prior to installation.
-No returns or claims will be accepted once the tiles have been installed.
+No returns or claims will be accepted once the tiles have been fixed / installed.
 Please note that Marrakech Design will never assume any responsibility for faulty workmanship.

 These instructions/guide to installation are intended to provide helpful advice and guidance only.
 Any advice, opinion or recommendations given in this report are given on the understanding that Marrakech Design shall not be liable either in law or in tort, for any damage or problem arising out of the use or misuse of such advice, opinion or recommendations.
 In all cases local building regulations should be checked prior to installation.